Crashes involving trucks are more likely to cause serious injury or death for many reasons, including the size and weight of tractor-trailers as

 The FMCSA indicates that certain types of dangerous driver behavior are among the top causes of accidents.
 These include:

-- Speeding, the most often cited driver-related factor
+- Speeding, cited most often for driver-related factors

 - Driver distraction was a contributing factor in 333 truck crashes, including four fatal crashes.
 Cell phone use was a factor in 41 accidents.
 Driver distraction can significantly increase the risk of an accident.
 Using a handheld cell phone — which is prohibited under FMCSA rules — increases a truck driver’s risk of a crash by four times.
 A person texting on a cell phone is 23 times more likely to be involved in an accident than someone paying full attention to the task of driving.